Google My Business: How To Track Phone Calls and Website Visitors You Get From Google Maps

 - Photo quantity

 - Phone calls

-Since here we will mainly looking to find information about phone calls and site visits, we can go to the “customer actions”.
+Since here we will mainly look to find information about phone calls and site visits, we can go to the “customer actions”.

 Step 3: Tracking Quantity of Website Visitors

 In the “Customer actions” tab, we can track information about website visits, request for directions, and the number of phone calls made by clicking on the “call now” button on your Google Maps result or Google My Business listing.